Boksburg Gauteng, South Africa Travel Guide

 Monitor airport screens for your flight's gate number and any last-minute changes to boarding times.

 If you have connecting flights, allow ample time between flights, especially if transitioning between international and domestic terminals or changing airlines.
-Check the minimum connection time recommended by your airline or airport.
+Check the minimum connection time recommended from your airline or airport.
 Transfers within JNB are generally well-signposted, but can still involve significant walking.

 JNB provides a range of duty-free shops where you can purchase items like alcohol, tobacco, perfumes, and souvenirs before your international flight.
 Be aware of the duty-free allowances for your destination country to avoid issues upon arrival.
 Keep your boarding pass handy as it is often required for duty-free purchases.